Murphy96/realistic_power_bi_semantic_model_simulation_and_report/README.md

 -  All date column formats are standardized and a date table is added, allowing reports to be filtered by date across tables
 -  Row level security is added using the row_level_security table which limits access to customer information to customers in the users' region.
 -  Row level security is tested via the View as option in the security tab to ensure that report filtering functions as intended.
 -  Some visualizations have been added to the report for testing purposes.

+- The polished model is saved in *engineered_model_measures_security.pbix*
+    - To see measures (contained in _measures), the added date table (dim_date), and security features, examine the model view (left side tool bar).